teameureka10107/teameureka/_fll/creating-new-fll-team.md

 title: Guide to build new FIRST Lego League team
 ---

-## Guide to build new FIRST Lego League team

 ![](/public/images/kids-team.png "FLL Team")

 Forming a successful FLL (FIRST Lego League) team requires a combination of dedicated individuals, clear goals, and a supportive environment.
 The foundation of the team is built on shared values and a commitment to learning and collaboration.